theaquamarine/windows-powershell-docs/docset/windows/adfs/set-adfsdeviceregistration.md

 ### -ServiceAccountIdentifier
 Specifies the ID of the service account.
-The cmdlet grants this account read and write access to the Device Registration Service configuration and containers in Active Directory® Domain Services.
+The cmdlet grants this account read and write access to the Device Registration Service configuration and containers in Active Directory??
+Domain Services.

 ```yaml
 Type: String